nagiese/job_tracker_student_version_node/README.md

-Please see the video on the course website for instructions on intalling the job tracker application. test
+Please see the video on the course website for instructions on intalling the job tracker application.